FernandoMarcon/NLP/README.md

 The core component of Natural Language Processing (NLP) is extracting information from human language.

+the need to analyze and understand text data is growing everyday.
+More and more data generated today is free text
+- Web: blogs, comments, reviews, notes
+- Social media: messages, hastags, references
+- Operations: logs, trails
+- Emails
+- Voice transcriptions

+Volume and lack of structure provide additional challenges to acquire, process, and analyze text.

+> __*Document*__: A collection of sentences that represent a specific fact or entity.

+> __*Copus*__: a collection of similar documents

 ## Main Application Topics
 - Sentiment analysis
 - Topic modeling